davidthings/mocad/tutorial/tutorial.md

 ![]( images/chapter6_3_a.png)

-So here's a complete new part: a camera
+To drive the point home, here's a complete new part: a camera

 ```
+// size constants
 camera6StandHeight = 20;
 camera6Width = 10;
 camera6Height = 5;